jbarbaro/RCourse/chapter2.md

 index_one

-#Index the column Petal.Width from iris using the column name is square bracket notation, assign it to a variable named index_two
+#Index the column Petal.Width from iris with the column name using square bracket notation, assign it to a variable named index_two

 index_two <- iris[,"Petal.Width"]
 # Print index_two
+index_two

 # Return only the second column in column form, assign it to a variable named index_three